Blue Devils vs. Volunteers: Second Round Betting Trends, Record ATS, Home/Road Splits

 - Tennessee has a 16-16-0 record against the spread this season.

-- The Volunteers have not lost in three games this year when given odds of +145 or worse on the moneyline.
+- The Volunteers have yet to lose in three games when named as moneyline underdog of +150 or worse.

-- Oddsmakers have implied with the moneyline set for this matchup that Tennessee has a 40.8% chance of pulling out a win.
+- The moneyline set for this matchup implies Tennessee has a 40% chance of walking away with the win.

 Duke vs. Tennessee Over/Under Stats